-General Shelton during a visit to US soldiers deployed to Macedonia in support of the United Nations Preventive Deployment Force, April 1998.
+General Shelton during a visit to US soldiers deployed to Macedonia in support of the UN Preventive Deployment Force, April 1998.

-Over the next five years, Shelton held two of the Army's most prestigious commands.
+Army's most prestigious commands.
 In May 1991 he returned to Fort Bragg as Commanding General of the 82d Airborne Division; he was promoted to major general that October.
 He assumed command of XVIII Airborne Corps and Fort Bragg upon promotion to lieutenant general in June 1993.
 As corps commander, Lieutenant General Shelton gained national prominence leading the multinational operation which in 1994 restored an environment safe for the return of Haiti's democratically elected government.
-Shelton received his fourth star on 1 March 1996 after becoming Commander in Chief of the US Special Operations Command (USCINCSOC) at MacDill Air Force Base, Florida, on 29 February.
+Shelton received his fourth star on 1 March 1996 after becoming Commander in Chief of the US Special Operations Command (USCINC-SOC) at MacDill Air Force Base, Florida, on 29 February.
 Leading the command during a period of greatly increased demand for special operations forces worldwide, General Shelton defined the characteristics necessary for these forces to function effectively well into the twenty-first century.
 During his tenure the largest operational commitment of special operations forces was to the peacekeeping mission in the Balkans.